 Certainly, since the death of Joseph Pilates on 9 October 1967, new information in exercise, sports medicine and physical therapy has become available.
 As a result, updated, contemporary approaches to the original Pilates method have also become widely accepted today.

-We teach contemporary Pilates at Core Pilates Studios and we call it “Intelligent Pilates”
+We teach a contemporary Pilates at Core Pilates Studios and we call it “Intelligent Pilates”

 What are the health benefits of Pilates?

 There are innumerable accounts on the health benefits of Pilates practice.
 In fact, a growing body of evidence is arising on practising Pilates exercises.

 Practitioners of the method widely advocate its benefits.
 Some of the benefits include reducing back pain, improving posture and mobility, and increases in muscle tone.
 Practising Pilates regularly can help rebalance the muscles around joints and relieving stress and tension.

 Surely, elite athletes, including dancers and footballers practise Pilates regularly in order to compliment their training.
 Even more, the aim is to develop whole-body awareness, strength and flexibility and help reduce the risk of injury.